calvertwong/Code-Snippets/microservices-setup/feature-module/README.md

 ## Tips 5
 The script `npm run generate-npm` to generate the NPM package is in `package.json` and the shell script is located in `shell` folder.

+## Tips 6
+`vsc-organize-imports` in `package.json` is an extension available in VS Code to organize imports.
+Install it!

 # Done reading?
 Now head to microservies-setup/container-module to find out how to link modules together for development and more.